cbcrc/koco-router/README.md

 The options to be used when creating the page.

     {
         isBower: boolean        // defines if the component comes from bower, a default bower path will be used.
         basePath: string        // the base path to be use to find the component.
 It has to be the root of the default files (see below).
         htmlOnly: boolean       // when creating a page, it is possible that there would be no JavaScript linked to this page, it will assume so and load the page using the naming convention (see below).
+        withActivator: boolean  // defines if the page has an activator to be used when navigating to the said page.
+        activatorPath: string   // overrides the convention path for the activator file.
+Useful when you want to use a base activator located in a bower component.
     }

 ## Adding a route